alikitsi/aviaton_unit_converter/README.md

 # aviaton_unit_converter
-the ultimate unit converter for aviaton
+this is a basic python converter for units used in aviaton

+features:
+-converts altitude beetwen feet and meters
+-